athena-framework/athena/docs/routing.md

 The `RequestBody` converter will attempt to deserialize the JSON body of a request, into an object of `T`.

-This converter requires that there is a `self.deserialize(body : String) : self` method on `T` that will return an instance of `T` from the string body of the request.
+This converter requires that there is a `self.from_json(body : String) : self` method on `T` that will return an instance of `T` from the JSON string body of the request.
 This, by default, is from `CrSerializer` but could also be something manually defined on the class.

 ```Crystal
 require "athena/routing"